KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/troubleshooting.md

    - Check with your mobile provider if the SIM card plan that ran out of money.
 #### ⚡ *The FTP server is not reachable*
    - Check with an FTP client such as [FileZilla](https://filezilla-project.org/) your credentials (host/username/password).
-   - Alternatively, it is possible to test the connection in the account settings (https://www.kolibricloud.ch/account-settings)
+   - Alternatively, it is possible to test the connection in the account settings (https://www.pressuresuite.com/account-settings)
-   - If it is an FTP server provided by KELLER with the host name ftp.gsmdata.ch, then please contact kolibri@keller-druck.com
+   - If it is an FTP server provided by KELLER with the host name ftp.gsmdata.ch, then please contact pressuresuite@keller-pressure.com
    - If it is an FTP server provided by you, then contact your IT administrator.
 When the FTP server never could be reached, then this might be a problem with unsupported security protocols.
-Contact kolibri@keller-druck.com to check if the used FTPS SSH cipher is supported.
+Contact pressuresuite@keller-pressure.com to check if the used FTPS SSH cipher is supported.
 SFTP is not supported.

 #### ⚡ *The mail server is not reachable*
    - Check with an alternative mail client your credentials (host/username/password).
-   - If the credentials don't work, and it is a mail server provided by KELLER, then please contact kolibri@keller-druck.com
+   - If the credentials don't work, and it is a mail server provided by KELLER, then please contact pressuresuite@keller-pressure.com
    - If the credentials don't work, and it is a mail server provided by you, then contact your IT administrator.
-   - If the credentials work, but the device can not send data to the mail server any more than please contact kolibri@keller-druck.com
+   - If the credentials work, but the device can not send data to the mail server any more than please contact pressuresuite@keller-pressure.com

 **The ARD1/ADT1 are also loggers**
 Be aware that all KELLER remote sending devices are also logger.
 And even when communication is not possible, measurements will be made and stored as long as the level probes and the cables are working.
-The measurement files can even be extracted (with 'KOLIBRI Desktop') and uploaded into the KOLIBRI Cloud.
+The measurement files can even be extracted (with 'PressureSuite Desktop') and uploaded into the PressureSuite Cloud.

 **How was the alarm triggered**
-Every device in the KOLIBRI Cloud is checked daily (03:30 UTC).
+Every device in the PressureSuite Cloud is checked daily (03:30 UTC).
 If a device missed *at least five* transmissions at this moment, it will trigger a *'Device stopped transmitting'*-alarm.

 ---
 ## The humidity in the device is too high / *'Humidity'*-alarm triggered